jdcrecur/swagger-chunk/README.md

 ```
 npm i --save swagger-chunk
 ```
--  Running swagger-chunk and outputting the compiled contents to file:
+-  Running swagger-chunk and outputting the compiled contents to file (typically you would add this to a script in your package.json file):
 ```
 node node_modules/swagger-chunk -o yaml -e yml -i ./src/index.yml -D ./build/ -d weather_app_s2jsonapi
 ```